Beginner's Guide

 Setting Up Your First Breeding Cage

-Your breeding setup doesn't need to be elaborate, but it does need to be right.
-A proper setup prevents problems and gives your birds the best chance of breeding successfully.
+Your breeding setup does not need to be elaborate, but it does need to be right.
+A proper cage setup prevents problems and gives your birds the best chance of breeding successfully.
+Think of the cage as the foundation of your entire breeding program — get this right and everything else follows more smoothly.

 Cage size

 Bigger is always better.
 For budgies, minimum 24" x 16" x 16" per pair.
 For cockatiels, 24" x 18" x 24".
+For zebra finches, 18" x 14" x 18" is acceptable.
 The cage should allow birds to move freely without the nest box blocking their space.
+Flight cages work best because they give breeding pairs room to exercise, which improves fertility.

 Nest box

-Attach a nest box to the outside of the cage (saves interior space).
-For budgies, a wooden box around 9" x 6" x 6" with a concave bottom.
-For cockatiels, 12" x 12" x 12" with wood shavings inside.
-The entry hole should face the cage.
+Attach a nest box to the outside of the cage to save interior space.
+For budgies, use a wooden box around 9" x 6" x 6" with a concave bottom to keep eggs from rolling.
+For cockatiels, 12" x 12" x 12" with wood shavings inside works well.
+The entry hole should face the cage interior so the hen can enter easily.
+Clean the nest box thoroughly between clutches.

 Nutrition

-Provide a high-quality seed mix AND pellets.
-Add cuttlebone and mineral block for calcium (critical for egg-laying hens).
-Offer fresh vegetables daily — broccoli, spinach, carrot, and corn are excellent.
-Egg food during breeding boosts protein.
+Provide a high-quality seed mix AND pellets for balanced nutrition.
+Add cuttlebone and mineral block for calcium, which is critical for egg-laying hens to avoid egg binding.
+Offer fresh vegetables daily — broccoli, spinach, carrot, and corn are excellent choices.
+Egg food during breeding season boosts the protein intake that growing chicks desperately need.

 Lighting

-12-14 hours of light per day triggers breeding behavior.
-If your aviary is indoors, use a timer on a full-spectrum light.
-Gradually increase daylight hours to simulate spring and encourage breeding condition.
+12 to 14 hours of light per day triggers breeding behavior in most species.
+If your aviary is indoors, use a timer on a full-spectrum light to maintain consistent photoperiods.
+Gradually increase daylight hours over two weeks to simulate spring conditions and encourage your birds to come into breeding condition naturally.

 Quiet location

-Place breeding cages in a calm area away from heavy foot traffic, loud noises, and other pets.
-Stressed birds abandon nests.
-Consistency in environment is key — don't move cages once eggs are laid.
+Place breeding cages in a calm area away from heavy foot traffic, loud noises, other pets, and direct sunlight.
+Stressed birds abandon nests and may injure eggs or chicks.
+Consistency in environment is key — do not move cages once eggs are laid.
+Maintain a stable room temperature between 65 and 80 degrees Fahrenheit.

-Here's a walkthrough of what to expect from pairing to fledging.
+Here is a walkthrough of what to expect from pairing to fledging.
 Every breeding journey follows this general timeline, though exact timing varies by species.
+Recording each stage in BirdTracks helps you predict timelines for future clutches and identify problems early.

 1